mikeizbicki/cmc-csci143/topic_03_instagram_tech_stack/README.md

            declarative => specify WHAT, the computer figures out HOW

            1. adv: easier to use (fewer sharp edges)
            1. adv: automatically figure out different HOWs depending on the environment (deploying to laptop? lambda server?
 AWS?
-Azure?  docker-compose will figure out the details for you)
+Azure?  docker compose will figure out the details for you)
            1. dis: less control
            1. dis: works only for docker